CLL Frequently Asked Questions

-- PARTNER with agencies to produce outcomes that will enable them to enrich the services they provide, show the impact of their services, and maintain sustainability.
+- PARTNER with the community to produce outcomes that will enable them to enrich the services they provide, show the impact of their services, and maintain sustainability.

-- ENABLE instructors to enhance their curriculums and serve vulnerable populations by overseeing the projects.
+- EMPOWER instructors to enhance their curriculums and serve vulnerable populations by overseeing the projects.

 What is the role of the CLL?

 The role of the CLL is to facilitate the connection between agency and classroom/students.
 The CLL looks for agencies in the community that might have projects they need assistance with.
 The CLL then offers those projects to students in classrooms to complete.
 This allows students to be able to select a project from the CLL list to complete instead of having to search for one.
 The CLL then makes the connection between student and agency and then facilitates the contact if needed.

 No, there is no fee required to participate in any of the CLL services.
 All services to students, classrooms, and agencies are free!